sergey-melnychuk/sergey-melnychuk.github.io/_posts/2018-04-21-localstack-with-docker.markdown

 ]
 ```

 Representing similar container configuration using docker-java API is shown below.
 Note usage utility functions `getTmpDir`.
-Delaying for a few seconds after container is started is necessary to make sure all localstack start-up and initialization routines are completed before usign the provided services.
+Delaying for a few seconds after container is started is necessary to make sure all localstack start-up and initialization routines are completed before using the provided services.

 ```java
 DockerClientConfig config = DefaultDockerClientConfig.createDefaultConfigBuilder()